Addressing Physician Burnout: Causes, Symptoms and Treatments

 How is the Maslach Burnout Inventory used?

 Research increasingly indicates that the symptoms of burnout in health care workers take root early in medical training, appearing in pre-medical undergraduate students and persisting through medical school and post-graduate education.
-Once students graduate from medical school, they are technically qualified physicians but the majority then complete residency, which is further training that lasts for 3-7 years, depending on specialty.
-Residents are often considered ‘doctors in training,’ as they not only complete patient care but must become experts in the area in medicine they hope to pursue.
+Once students graduate from medical school, they are technically qualified physicians but the majority then complete residency programs, which is further training that lasts for 3-7 years, depending on specialty.
+Doctors pursuing residency programs are often considered ‘doctors in training,’ as they not only complete patient care but must become experts in the area in medicine they hope to pursue.
 This involves significant professional commitment as well as continuous studying and preparation outside of work hours.
 As a result, approximately 45% of medical residents exhibit symptoms of burnout.

 What is causing resident burnout?

 Residency can be a time of extreme stress.
 In America, residents work approximately 80 hours per week, have 24+ hour shifts several times per month, and spend significant free time studying and further preparing themselves for professional success.
 This lifestyle can prevent appropriate work-life balance and impact social relationships.
 Residency can also cause significant financial strain.
-Residents earn a fixed, modest salary, that, by the hour, often equates with what is paid to hospital cleaning staff.
+Residents earn a fixed, modest salary that often equates with what is paid to the hospital cleaning staff by the hour.
 This makes it difficult to afford regular expenses and pay off educational debts and can feed into a sense of professional dissatisfaction.
 These professional demands cause residents to experience emotional exhaustion, burnout, and career regret.